slickplan/wordpress-slickplan-importer/readme.txt

 When you are finished planning your website project, import your Slickplan website plan.
 Upon import, your pages, navigation structure, and content will be instantly ready in your CMS.

+This plugin is compatible with the Gutenberg page builder.

 == Installation ==

 1. Upload the `slickplan-importer` folder to the `/wp-content/plugins/` directory